merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ```

 {:.notice}
 It is during {% include PROGRAM name="anvi-profile" %} that codon allele frequencies are calculated from mapped reads (single codon variants).
-I'll talk more in depth about that in Step FIXME, which is dedicated specifically to the topic of exporting single codon variant data from profile databases.
+I'll talk more in depth about that in [Step 9](#step-9-single-codon-variants), which is dedicated specifically to the topic of exporting single codon variant data from profile databases.

 Since there are 285 samples, that's 285 {% include ARTIFACT name="single-profile-db" text="single-profile-dbs" %}.
 That's kind of a pain to deal with.
 To remedy this, the last instruction specified in {% include ARTIFACT name="workflow-config" text="config.json" %} is to merge all of the {% include ARTIFACT name="single-profile-db" text="single-profile-dbs" %} together in order to create a {% include ARTIFACT name="profile-db" %} (not a {% include ARTIFACT name="single-profile-db" %}) containing the information from all samples.
 This is done with the following item: